apify/apify-docs/content/academy/expert_scraping_with_apify/migrations_maintaining_state.md

 ## [](#learning) Learning 🧠

+Read this [article](https://docs.apify.com/actors/development/state-persistence) on migrations and dealing with state transitions.

 Before moving forward, read about actor [events](https://sdk.apify.com/docs/api/apify#apifyevents) and how to listen for them.

 ## [](#quiz) Knowledge check 📝